TylerLu/EDUGraphAPI/README.md

 * **`Controllers.LinkController`**:  implements the **Local/O365 Login Authentication Flow**.
 Please check [Authentication Flows](#authentication-flows) section for more details.

 * **`Controllers.SchoolsController`**: contains actions to show schools and classes. `SchoolsService` class is mainly used by this controller.
-Pleae check [Office 365 Education API](#office-365-education-api) section for more details.
+Please check [Office 365 Education API](#office-365-education-api) section for more details.

 * **`Infrastructure.EduAuthorizeAttribute`**: allow the web app to redirect the current user to the proper login page in our multi-authentication-method scenario.
 Please check [Filters](#filters) section for more details.